benchmarko/LocoBasic/README.md

 ### Done

 - numbers with exponential notation
-- *dim* and other more complex commands are included on-demand in the compiled JavaScript
+- *DIM* and other more complex commands are included on-demand in the compiled JavaScript
 - TIME: *300/1000
 - DIM, NEXT with multiple arguments
 - DATA, READ, RESTORE